lwindolf/lzone-cheat-sheets/cheat-sheet/CICD/Git.md

     git stash clear                 # Delete all stashes

-    # Stash just some files by adding all others first
-    # and using --keep-index
+    # Stash just some files by adding all others first and using --keep-index
     git add <files>
     git stash --keep-index

-### List Commits in One Line Each

-    git rev-list --all --pretty=oneline

-### Search in Commits

-To search all commits for lines containing a certain change:

-    git log -p -S --
-    git log -p -G --

 ### Disecting